-Armada boasts a wide range of skiers, from park skiers to backcountry skiers.
+Armada boasts a deep pool of skiers, from park skiers to backcountry skiers.
+Founded

-The brand was founded in 2002 in California by skiers who were active during the rise of freeskiing, including Tanner Hall and the late JP Auclair.
+in 2002 in California, USA, by skiers who rose to prominence during the boom of freeskiing, such as Tanner Hall and the late JP Auclair, the brand

-Because the brand's roots lie in park skiing, many of its riders are still active in park skiing or have a background in park skiing.
-Backcountry skiers also excel in skiing styles that incorporate jumps and tricks in addition to downhill skiing.
+'s origins lie in park skiing.
+Many of its riders are still active in the park or have a park background.
+Backcountry riders not only ski downhill but also excel at a style that mixes jumps and tricks.

-While Armada initially focused on men's park skis, it now offers a diverse lineup of skis, including the ski-focused "Decrivity" and the unisex "ARW," delighting freeskiers.
+While initially focusing on men's park skis, Armada now offers a diverse lineup that delights freeskiers, including the ski-focused "Declivity" and the unisex "ARW."
+With such a wide

-With the expanded lineup, many may be unsure of how to choose or which ski is best for them.
-Here, we'd like to introduce three recommended skis selected by our editorial team.
+range of products, many people may be unsure how to choose or which skis are right for them.
+Therefore, this time, we'd like to introduce three recommended skis selected by our editorial team.

 1. ARV 116 JJ UL (ARV 116 JJ Ultra Light)